 Does it use cornstarch or flour?
 And what about tomatoes?
 So many questions and enough to give one a giant headache.

-Let’s start dispelling some myths.
-I like Hatch chiles.
-Hatch chiles are just chiles that are grown in Hatch, New Mexico.
+Let's start dispelling some myths.
+I like Hatch chiles from Hatch, New Mexico.
+Hatch chiles are green chiles that are grown in Hatch, New Mexico.
+Got it?

-Somehow, perhaps because of their climate, these chiles are spicy sweet with a smoky overtone.
-This is what I’m familiar with.
+Somehow, perhaps because of their climate, green chiles are spicy sweet and earthy with a smoky overtone.
+This is what I'm familiar with.

 I can assure you that if you go to the chile stands on South Federal you will find many varieties of chiles.